sdeepaknarayanan/DSA/README.md

-# Algorithms-in-C
+# Algorithms

-This contains a set of Algorithms that were coded up in the programming language C
+This contains a bunch of Data Structures' Implementation and realted algorithms.